 Finally, gather feedback from your LPs and make the necessary changes.
 “It’s easier to add later on than it is to delete.”
 Chen says.
 So start with a basic tear sheet, and build up over time.
-Certain industries in your investment strategy might have specialized KPIs, or some of your LPs might request data related to their ESG commitments.
+Certain industries in your investment strategy might have specialized KPIs and benchmarks, or some of your LPs might request data related to their ESG commitments or market capitalization.

 Have additional questions?
 Reach out to learn more about fund administration at Carta.
 If you’re already a Carta fund admin client, you can request a demo of our Portfolio Insights feature.

 DISCLOSURE: This communication is on behalf of eShares Inc., d/b/a Carta Inc. (“Carta”).
 This communication is for informational purposes only, and contains general information only.
 Carta is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Carta does not assume any liability for reliance on the information provided herein.

 ©2020–2022 eShares Inc., d/b/a Carta Inc. (“Carta”).
 All rights reserved.
 Reproduction prohibited.